-Fishing mortality was calculated at 95% less than the maximum permitted FRMS from the management plan with a biomass calculation 39% greater than that permitted by the management plan.
+Fishing mortality was calculated at 95% less than the maximum permitted F{RMS} from the management plan with a biomass calculation 39% greater than that permitted by the management plan.
 These data were used to conclude, with 100% probability, that this anchovy stock is not currently over-fished (F2018<FRMS) with a 6% probability that the stock is over-exploited (BD2018<BDRMS).

-Anchovy III-IV Stock Assessment:
+Anchovy III-IV:

 In 2017 total biomass showed a slight increase.
 SSB was estimated at the management target level (41,300t).
-Fishing mortality was below target; therefore the stock was described as being under exploited.
-For 2017, a preliminary TAC was set at 50,700t due to an increase in recruitment levels.
-Set TACs were in line with the upper limit of the advised TAC range.
-The Committee recommended a TAC of 40,000t for 2018.
+Fishing mortality was below target; therefore, the stock was described as being under exploited.

 The Anchovy stock (XV-II; III-IV) is at or above the target reference point.
-R14-R15; R18-R21; R24